-France bids to host the 2023 Rugby World Cup [fr]
+France to host the 2023 Rugby World Cup [fr]

-The final decision will be announced by the World Rugby Council on November 15, 2017
+The final decision has been announced by the World Rugby Council on November 15, 2017

 A world-class sporting event